-Associate Professor Amanda Shantz from Trinity Business School along with Professor Kerstin Alfes from ESCP Europe Wirtschaftshochschule Berlin and Professor Adrian Ritz of the University of Bern, reveal the impact of support on the workplace stress-health relationship.
+Professor Amanda Shantz from Trinity Business School along with Professors Kerstin Alfes from ESCP Europe Wirtschaftshochschule Berlin and Adrian Ritz of the University of Bern, reveal the impact of support on the workplace stress-health relationship.

 On the point of exploding

 Welcome to today.
 Where terms such as ‘burnout’, ‘overworked’ ‘collapse’ and ‘combustion’ have entered the everyday employee lexicon, and where social media and news streams are full of examples of organisations that exploit their employees, employees calling it quits, and of industrial unrest arising from the race for corporate performance and profit at the expense of employee health and wellbeing.

 While history is ripe with accounts of jobs that are strenuous and unimaginably taxing on employees, it is only in the past few decades that both the physical and the mental aspects of job overload have been brought into the picture.
 The presence of support at workplaces is believed to ameliorate the impact of job overload on employees’ subjective health, but the occupational health literature has struggled with the question of whether and what types of support buffer the job stress-health relationship.